 The progress by the illustrators have been amazing thus far as well.
 Only a handful of pictures remain to fill out the rulebook and the character creation book.
 Then we can roll on into the adventures as well.
 I have been astonished by the outpour of talents on display for this little project, and the amount of effort these truly gifted individuals have displayed in their contributions.
 I could not thank them enough, no matter how hard I might try.

+Lost Roads of Lociam participated in the Sci-Fi Bookstore (Stockholm) as it hosted FreeRPGDay on the 15th of June.
 A total of 13 heroes were made, epic destinies forged, as it were, and a lot of fun was had.
+You can read more about FreeRPGDay here.

 Our humble thanks go out to all who participated and made this a fun experience!